instancio/instancio/website/docs/user-guide.md

     <lnum>2</lnum> The {{Keys}} class provides static fields for all the keys supported by Instancio.<br/>
     <lnum>5</lnum> The `lock()` method makes the settings instance immutable.
 This is an optional method call.
     It can be used to prevent modifications if settings are shared across multiple methods or classes.<br/>
-    <lnum>8</lnum> The passed in settings instance will override default settings.
+    <lnum>8</lnum> The passed-in settings instance will override default settings.

 !!! attention "Range settings auto-adjust"
-    When updating range settings, such as `COLLECTION_MIN_SIZE` and `COLLECTION_MAX_SIZE`, range bound is auto-adjusted if the new minimum is higher than the current maximum, and vice versa.
+    When updating range settings, such as `COLLECTION_MIN_SIZE` and `COLLECTION_MAX_SIZE`, the range bound is auto-adjusted if the new minimum is higher than the current maximum, and vice versa.

 The {{Keys}} class defines a _property key_ for every key object, for example: